thejsway/thejsway/manuscript/chapter17.md

 JavaScript lets you manage forms defined within your web page, in order to further improve interactivity.

-## TL;DR

-* A **form** lets users input data through a web page.
-Inputted data is usually sent to a **web server**.
-Before data gets sent off, you can use JavaScript to interact with the form data and validate it.

-* Text zones (`input type="text">` or `<textarea>`) each have a `value` property to access the inputted value.

-* When a text field becomes the input target, this field has the **focus**.
-The `focus` and `blur` events are triggered when the field gets or loses the focus, respectively.
-The `focus()` and `blur()` methods can update the focus target programmatically.

-* Checkboxes, radio buttons, and dropdown lists generate `change` events whenever a user modifies their choice.

-* The DOM element that corresponds to the form has an `elements` property that lets you access its input fields programmatically.

-* Submitting a form triggers a `submit` event on the form DOM element.
-You can prevent the sending of form data to the server by using the `preventDefault()` method on the associated `Event` object.

-* Any modification of a text field triggers an `input` event, which can be used to validate its data as the user enters it.

-* A **regular expression** is a pattern to which strings can be compared.
-Regular expressions are often used to perform fine-grained validations of form data.

 ## JavaScript and forms

 ### Form recap

 Forms enhance web pages by allowing users to input information through text fields, check boxes, dropdown menus, and more.
 Inside a web page, a form is defined with a `<form>` HTML tag, and within this tag, you have your different `<input>` tags, `<select>` tags, or `<textarea>` tags.

+!!! tip

-> If forms are totally new to you, the Mozilla Developer Network has a great intro aptly named [Your first HTML form](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).
+    If forms are totally new to you, the Mozilla Developer Network has a great intro aptly named [Your first HTML form](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).
 For a more general recap on forms, check out the [MDN overview](https://developer.mozilla.org/en-US/docs/Learn/Forms).

 ### Handling forms with JavaScript